clueboard/milc/docs/api_questions.md

 Users can enter either the number or the text of their choice.

+!!! warning
-!> This will return the value of the item they choose, not the numerical index.
+    This will return the value of the item they choose, not the numerical index.